acatarinaoaraujo/acatarinaoaraujo.github.io/projects/tip-calculator.md

 ### What I Learned

-This app was created to get experience auto layering, and using UIButton, UIStoryboardSegue, UIStepper, and UITapGestureRecognizer.
+This app was created to get more experience using the storyboard, UIButton, UIStoryboardSegue, UIStepper, UITapGestureRecognizer and others.

 To see more about the app visit the link below:
 - [Source Code](https://github.com/acatarinaoaraujo/tip-calculator)